(Email Archive ⇒ Settings ⇒ Storages button;

 Custom plugins ⇒ General ⇒ Storages button)

-For storage configurations open the Storages page (navigate to Storages button on your ribbon).
-The storage configured on this page can be selected as a destination for the processed binaries when configuring a certain contentACCESS job. contentACCESS supports Disk storage (most frequently used type), H&S Hybrid Store, Perceptive, Datengut storage etc. The table of storages is initially empty.
+For storage configurations, open the Storages page (navigate to Storages button on your ribbon).
+The storages configured on this page can be selected as a destination for the processed binaries when configuring a certain contentACCESS job. contentACCESS supports Disk storage (most frequently used type), H&S Hybrid Store, Perceptive, Datengut storage etc. The table of storages is initially empty.

 Configurations of the most frequently used storage types will be detailed in the following sections of this chapter: